 Each week, there’ll be fun warm-ups, activity songs and a wide variety of familiar tunes.
 There will also be a chance to socialise over refreshments and to sit back and enjoy our musicians playing a solo piece from our classical repertoire.

-Sessions take place weekly at 1pm on Wednesdays at the Unitarian Chapel in Warwick and cost £5 per week (carers go free).
-First session is free.
+Sessions take place weekly at 1pm on Wednesdays (starting again after the Easter holidays from the 27th April) at our new venue All Saints Church, Vicarage Fields, Warwick, CV34 5NL, and they cost £5 per week (carers go free).
+The first session is free.

 If you feel a family member, or someone you care for, may benefit from being part of the Warwick Memory Singers, please sign up via the online registration form.

 We’re also keen to hear from volunteers who could help us to run the group.
 We’re looking for people who are kind, empathetic and full of enthusiasm to assist with practical arrangements, welcoming and talking to participants, serving refreshments and so on.
 If you think this could be you, please get in touch for an informal chat.